PlaidCloud/plaidcloud-docs/content/en/docs/dw/pricing.md

  However, for low usage or archival data it can provide a substantial cost savings while still enabling real-time access to the data, albeit at a slower query speed.
 This is a significant improvement over using ETL processes to archive table data and then needing to reconstitute it later when required through additional ETL processes.

- For example, if the current and prior year financial data is stored in high performance storage to handle the vast majority of queries, prior years could be stored in Cost Optimized storage.
+ For example, if the current and prior year financial data is stored in high performance storage to handle the vast majority of queries, prior years could be stored in Cold storage.
 When access to several years is needed, exceeding what is in hot storage, then a simple UNION query of the hot data and the cold data will return the full dataset.
 This eliminates complex data archival processes by keeping all the data readily available in the same DWS instance while optimizing storage costs.

 ### Network Egress